H2O: To Filter or Not to Filter!

-Can I use tap water to grow cannabis?
-Yes you can use tap water to grow cannabis, however, while convenient and generally clean given the infusion of chlorine, tap water is known to have many components that can be both beneficial and detrimental to many plants.
+Can I use tap water to grow?
+Yes you can use tap water to grow, however, while convenient and generally clean given the infusion of chlorine, tap water is known to have many components that can be both beneficial and detrimental to many plants.
 Remember, chlorine only attacks organics, not inorganics.
 What is in tap water?
-Calcium and magnesium are commonly found in tap water and have nutritive benefits for plants.
-However, sodium, halogens (Br, Cl), haloacetic acids (HAA5), trihalomethanes (TTHMs), and even a plethora of viruses and protozoans are known to be encountered when using tap water, including the abundance of inorganic and organic chemicals like benzene and nasty heavy metals like mercury, aluminum, lead, cadmium, arsenic, and more are also found in tap water.
+Calcium and magnesium are commonly found in tap water and have nutritive benefits for plants but the form of calcium can be an issue.
+However, sodium, halogens (Br, Cl), haloacetic acids (HAA5), trihalomethanes (TTHMs), and even a plethora of viruses and protozoans are also known to be encountered when using tap water, including the abundance of inorganic and organic chemicals like benzene and nasty heavy metals like mercury, aluminum, lead, cadmium, arsenic, and more are also found in tap water.

 How should I filter water?

 Since all of the previously mentioned water sources contain contaminants that could interfere with plant health, it is clear to see that filtration is needed in some capacity.
 Depending on your original water source, your filtration demands may differ.
 See below for a brief explanation of commonly encountered water filtration techniques:

 Carbon - removes VOC’s, lead, arsenic, chlorine, and many other contaminants.